Non-Markovian quantum processes: complete framework and efficient characterisation: Index notation for quantum operations

-Throughout this article \cptp~control operations $\A$ are taken to be Hermitian, positive, trace-$d$ matrices.
-Their action is defined as
+Throughout this article \textsc{cptp}~control operations $\mathcal{A}$ are taken to be Hermitian, positive, trace-$d$ matrices.
+In the remainder of the Appendices, we make extensive use of index notation, which we detail here.
+The action of the map $\mathcal{A}_j$ is defined as

 Note that index $j$ on the left denotes a time step.
-On the right we have expressed this as a subscript to matrix indices $r,r',s,s'$.
-Alternatively, we can write the action of the map in the Sudarshan-Kraus form as $\A(\rho) = \sum_l A_l \rho A_l^\dag$.
+On the right we have expressed this as a subscript to matrix indices $r,r',s,s'$; these subscripts should not be interpreted merely as labels for dummy indices, but also reference the time step to which the indexed operator corresponds.
+Alternatively, we can write the action of the map in the Sudarshan-Kraus form as $\mathcal{A}(\rho) = \sum_l A_l \rho A_l^\dag$.
 See the `B-form' of the map in Ref.~\cite{sudarshan} for details of this representation of the map.

-We write the action of a unitary transformation that takes the state of $\setx$ from time step $j$ to time step $k$ as
+We write the action of a unitary transformation that takes the state of ${S\mbox{-}E}$ from time step $j$ to time step $k$ as

 Note that the input and the output indices of the unitary operators have different subscripts denoting the time steps they belong to.
 We rewrite the last equation as a quantum map as

 Finally, note that often we will omit the `kets' and `bras' from such equations.